netdata/netdata/backends/WALKTHROUGH.md

 ![](https://github.com/ldelossa/NetdataTutorial/raw/master/Screen%20Shot%202017-07-28%20at%204.00.45%20PM.png)

 This CHART is called ‘system.cpu’, The FAMILY is cpu, and the DIMENSION we are observing is “system”.
-You can begin to draw links between the charts in netdata to the prometheus metrics format in this manner.
+You can begin to draw links between the charts in Netdata to the prometheus metrics format in this manner.

 ## Prometheus